ldufr/ldufr.github.io/_posts/2020-02-24-Stumbling-on-the-solution.md

 /* +h00D0 */ uint32_t extra_type; // same as GadgetId.
 Could be used as such.
 ```

-So, the conclusion is that our code didn't had a bug, but our abstraction did.
+So, the conclusion is that our code didn't have a bug, but our abstraction did.
 There is always
 difficulties in those kind of projects, because you don't have access to the abstractions.
 You
 have to make a lot of guesses and heuristic tests.
 Nonetheless, this case could have been easily
 avoided when we noticed the structure had a virtual table.